jgitlin-p21/chef-server/doc/FrequentTasks.md

       Don't forget to update the src/cinc-server-ctl/Gemfile.lock

     - src/oc-id/ [leave alone for now]
-      chef-client is neededed to provide the Chef Server API.
+      chef-client is neededed to provide the CINC Server API.
       We are currently using an old version of chef due to tech debt around rails upgrades.
-We should either fix that debt or find another library for the Chef Server API.
+We should either fix that debt or find another library for the CINC Server API.

     - src/cinc-server-ctl/Gemfile.local

-- Build Chef Server, and do a cinc-server-ctl reconfigure.
+- Build CINC Server, and do a cinc-server-ctl reconfigure.
 Fix any new warnings about deprecations and the like.

 ## Updating rebar3